goauthentik/authentik/website/docs/customize/brands.md

 ## Flows

-You can explicitly select, in your instance's Brand settings, the default flow to use for the following configuratins:
+You can explicitly select, in your instance's Brand settings, the default flow to use for the following configurations:

 -   Authentication flow
 -   Invalidation flow
 -   Recovery flow
 -   Unenrollment flow
 -   User settings flow
 -   Device code flow

-If a default flow is *not* set in the brand, then authentik selects any flow that:
+If a default flow is _not_ set in the brand, then authentik selects any flow that:

     - matches the required designation
     - comes first sorted by slug